This unit plan from the Academy of American Poets encourages students to explore poems by historical and contemporary poets.

 - Proper format and writing conventions

-Step 1: Have your students write quick associations to the sentence stem "My writing voice is…" in their journals or on a separate piece of paper.
+Step 2: Have students write quick associations to the sentence stem "My writing voice is…" in their journals or on a separate piece of paper.
 They should write between three and five associations.

-Step 3: In their groups, one student should share her completions to the sentence stem.
+Step 4: In their groups, students should take turns sharing their completions to the sentence stem.

-Step 4: Students who are listening should add constructive descriptions of the student’s voice that they think are missing.
-If nothing is missing, they can simply agree with the student’s assessment.
+Step 5: Students who are listening should add constructive descriptions of the sharing student's voice that they think are missing.
+If nothing is missing, they can simply agree with the student's assessment.

-Step 6: When they are finished discussing their own voices, ask each individual student to choose a poem or poet that spoke to them from the seven poems they read by Chancellors of the Academy during the Reading Poems by the Academy Chancellors lesson.
+Step 7: When the groups are finished discussing their own voices, ask each individual student to choose a poem or poet that spoke to them from the seven poems they read by Chancellors of the Academy during the Reading Poems by the Academy Chancellors lesson.

 Generating Connections and Questions